Multiverse-io/build_pipeline/README.md

 # Build Pipeline

-A development tool for running commands with maximum possible concurrency, designed to speed up CI / CD build piplines by running mulitple independent build steps at once.
+An elixir development tool for running commands with maximum possible concurrency, designed to speed up CI / CD build piplines by running mulitple independent build steps at once.

 Commands will _only_ be executed if the commands that it `dependsOn` have run successfully first.